-New features and any updates to the composite source shoreline, such as ledges or reefs, are acquired or digitized with S-57 attribution and compiled from the field daily files into the H#####Final_Feature_File.hob.
-Updates to source shoreline features primarily include a change in depth/height, position, or S-57 classification.
-If the position of a feature changes, current guidelines are to delete current feature and create a new feature in the new location.
+New features and any updates to the composite source shoreline, such as ledges or reefs, are acquired or digitized with S-57 attribution and compiled from the field daily files into the H#####\Final\Feature\File.hob.
+Updates to source shoreline features primarily include a change in depth/ height, position, or S-57 classification.
+If the position of a feature changes, the existing feature is deleted and a new feature created in the new location.
 Any changes to depth/height or S-57 classification are done so as an update to the S-57 object with the inclusion of NOAA's object attributes.